 - For University Council representatives, candidates must be currently enrolled in the college for which they are a candidate

-The primary duty of all student leaders is to serve as the voice for the students of SDSU and participating in shared governance.
-This can include but not limited to outreach, advocacy, attending meetings, open forums, sending out regular updates, etc. Student leaders set their own goals and create the plan for achieving those goals.
+The primary duty of all student leaders is to serve as an engaged voice for the students of SDSU and participate in shared governance.
+This can include but is not limited to outreach, advocacy, attending meetings, coordinating open forums, and sending out regular updates.

 - This is a one year commitment.
-The term of service is May 2019 through Spring 2020.
+The term of service is May 2020 through May 2021.
+Student leaders are expected to be present through the end of their term.

 - Participate in outreach on behalf of A.S.